Sam-Deegan/20230307_RE_HTE/README.md

 ## Credits

- A list of the people or organizations who have contributed to the project, as well as any other resources or libraries that were used.
+The published paper used in this exercise is:
+[insert citation here].

+Extensions are based on:

+Wager, Stefan, & Athey, Susan.
+2018.
+Estimation and Inference of Heterogeneous Treatment Effects using Random Forests.
+Journal of the American Statistical Association, 113(523), 1228–1242.

 ## License

 Information on the project's license, including any restrictions on how the code can be used or modified.

 ## Contact Information

- How to get in touch with the project's author or maintainers, including email addresses or social media profiles.
+For questions or concerns, please contact  project team members via the provided email.